cmoesgaard/curl/docs/URL-SYNTAX.md

-# URL syntax and their use in curl
+# URL syntax and their use in carl

 ## Specifications